truemagic-coder/solana-agent-kit/README.md

 ## 🚀 Features
 Solana Agent Kit provides a growing library of plugins that enhance your Solana Agent with new capabilities:

-* Internet Search - Search the internet in real-time using Perplexity AI
+* Internet Search - Search the internet in real-time using Perplexity or OpenAI
 * MCP - Interface with any MCP server

 ## 📦 Installation